 The canny use of data and personal relationships with customers can give some SMEs the best of both worlds - small and scale to drive their growth.

-At Galway Business School you can learn to deliver innovation through a Certificate in Data Analysis programme as part of the Springboard scheme.
-Or browse all of the Springboard business courses we have available.
+At Galway Business School you can learn to deliver innovation through a Certificate in Data Analysis programme as part of the our part-time suite of courses.
+Or browse all of the business courses we have available.